Zuehlke/scenarioo-js-ctd-session/slides/10-motivation/04-climbing-with-ropes.md

 safety in entire project.
 Secures the whole team

 tell stoy about climbing together in the mountains (you never know about "crevasse" = "Gletscherspalte")

+Established: We should write tests.
+This brings us to the next question...